gozeloglu/Treasure-Hunters/README.md

 # Treasure Hunter

- This project has been implemented in `C` language.
+ This project has been implemented in `C` language in Data Structures lecture.

 ## RUN